sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 ### Saved .set files

-EEGLAB datasets are saved in *.set* files. *.set* files are Matlab files.
+EEGLAB datasets are saved in *.set* files. *.set* files are MATLAB files.
 You may save an EEG structure using the command.

 ```matlab
 save -mat myfile.set EEG